vectordotdev/vector/website/docs/reference/sinks/influxdb_logs.md

   warnings={[]}
   >

-### retention_policy_name
+### password

-Sets the target retention policy for the write into InfluxDB 1.
+Sets the password for authentication if you’ve enabled authentication for the write into InfluxDB 1.